sam20908/mpp/README.md

 ## Using Code Coverage:
 - ***Requires unit tests to be enabled!***
 - NOTE: **Ninja** won't work for code coverage due to a bug, so a workaround is to use **Ninja Multi-Config**.
-- Specify `mpp_CODE_COVERAGE` to a boolean value to enable or disable code coverage.
+- Specify `MPP_CODE_COVERAGE` to a boolean value to enable or disable code coverage.
 - **NOTE**: All the requirements are found in https://github.com/bilke/cmake-modules/blob/master/CodeCoverage.cmake.
     - Recommended to build in **Debug** configuration.
     - Coverage file will be in `<build directory>` named `mpp_code_coverage.xml`.